Rubramoena amoena

-Rubramoena amoena is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Fionidae.
+Rubramoena amoena is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Trinchesiidae.

 Distribution

 This species was described from Torbay, Devon, England.
 It has been reported from the NE Atlantic from Orkney south to Portugal and in the Mediterranean Sea.

 Description

 The typical adult size of this species is 5–12 mm.

 Habitat

 Rubramoena amoena feeds on hydroids of the genus Halecium.